 TIN is the proof you have to show that you are a registered taxpayer in Nigeria.
 In addition to that, TIN helps you to avoid double taxation because your payment can be traced and verified.

-- It enables you to apply for the government loan.
+- It enables you to apply for a government loan.

-- You need a tax identification number if you are planning to import your capitals into a foreign country.
+- You need a tax identification number if you are planning to import your capital from a foreign country.

 - You must have a TIN if you wish to open a business account. (corporate account)